 Celeste takes a very (w)holistic approach to health and fitness.
-She has been an ISSA certified personal trainer for 5 years.
-She soon thereafter became a sports nutrition councilor to further help her clients reach their optimal health.
+She has been a certified personal trainer for over 5 years.
+She soon thereafter became a sports nutrition consultant to further help her clients reach their optimal health.
 She didn't stop there and took courses in human longevity.
-All of these things combined pointed her in the direction of yoga - she is a devout practitioner and also went to India this past year to become a RYT200 yoga instructor.
-Most recently she has gotten her Pre and Postnatal Fitness certification - her goals have always been to break stigmas about women and working out, and to help women feel strong and beautiful at all stages of their life.
-She also hopes to give women the chance to enjoy not just the physical, but the emotional and mental benefits of being active and healthy.
+All of these things combined pointed her in the direction of yoga - she is a devout practitioner and also went to India in 2015 to become a RYT200 yoga instructor.
+Most recently she has gotten her Pre and Postnatal Fitness certification - her goals have always been to change stigmas about women and exercise, and to help women feel strong and comfortable in their own skin at all stages of their life.
+She also hopes to give women the chance to enjoy not just the physical, but the emotional and psychological benefits of being active and healthy.
+She wants to help as many people as she can live their life with optimal health and mobility.

 Celeste started her original career at a young age, and spent a decade as a licensed optician.
 She worked a many of those years in a very specialized field of opticianry - working in very close contact with the Vancouver Children's Hospital with preemies, babies, toddlers, and young children with ocular birth defects and various vision problems.
 She has spent much of her life helping families in scary and difficult situations.